Fabián Caballero: 2000–01 season

 On 1 July 2000, Caballero signed with Dundee for the 2000–01 Scottish Premier League season, being issued with the number #7.
-Caballero initially loan the club on loan but Dundee eventually signed him permanently.
+Caballero was initially on loan to the club but Dundee eventually signed him permanently.
 There, he was under the guidance of Italian coach Ivano Bonetti, and would also join Argentine footballers Juan Sara, Luis Alberto Carranza, Walter del Río, Claudio Caniggia and Pascual Garrido.
 Caballero made his first appearance in the SPL against Motherwell in a 2–0 away victory on 29 July.
 One week later, he scored his first goal in a 3–0 home victory against Dunfermline Athletic on 5 August.
 On 12 August, Caballero scored in a 5–1 away defeat against Hibernian and also received his first red card.
 On 23 August, Caballero scored a double in a 3–0 home League cup victory against Montrose.
-Four days later, he scored again in a 1–1 home league match against Hearts on 27 August, the goal being his fifth goal in four consecutive matches.
+Four days later, he scored again in a 1–1 home league match against Heart of Midlothian on 27 August, the goal being his fifth goal in four consecutive matches.
 During October 2000, Dundee opted to sign Claudio Caniggia as a replacement for Caballero who had surgery to repair a damaged knee and underwent extensive rehabilitation at a Bologna clinic.
 Caballero scored his fourth league goal in a 2–0 away victory against Aberdeen on 7 April.
 On 4 May 2001, it was reported by BBC Sport that Caballero had signed a new deal which would keep him at the club for the following three seasons.
 The club had paid an undisclosed fee to Paraguay's Club Sol de América to make Caballero's loan deal permanent and that the sum was significant enough to top the club record of £300,000 paid for Javier Artero.
 He scored his last goals of the season, a double, against Celtic, in a 2–0 away victory on 13 May.
 Dundee were eventually eliminated by Heart of Midlothian at the fourth round stage of 2000–01 Scottish Cup.
 Dundee eventually finished in 6th position of the SPL table, with 47 points, and qualified for the first round of the 2001 UEFA Intertoto Cup.
 Caballero ended the season having scored 6 goals in 15 league appearances and 2 goals in 2 League Cup appearances.